Happy children become happy adults. Let’s work together to make it happen.

 There are plenty of counsellors who work with children.
 They may have the understanding but they all too often (in the words of my younger clients) ‘just talk’, ‘repeat what I said back to me’ or – as parents report – ‘let him play in the sand for months on end’.

 I am training to combine my existing knowledge of children, of hypnotherapy and of counselling with the best approaches in child psychotherapy available.
 I’m never going to click my fingers and expect your child to be transformed.
-Neither, however, do I believe that allowing a child to indulge in play without direction will be the most effective means of effecting change.
+Neither, however, do I believe that allowing a child to endlessly indulge in play without direction will be the most effective and speediest means of effecting change.

 Children will work at their own pace and yet rapport together with the applied approaches of a well-informed hypno child-psychotherapist could render the process that bit more fluid and rapid.